opentelekomcloud/python-otcextensions/README.rst

     :target: http://python-otcextensions.readthedocs.io/en/latest/?badge=latest
     :alt: Documentation Status

-The OTC Extensions augment the OpenStack SDK of features and services provided by the Open Telekom Cloud.
+The T Cloud Public Extensions augment the OpenStack SDK of features and services provided by the Open Telekom Cloud.
 If installed as a Python package, they add several extra commands to the OpenStack Client CLI.
 Therefore the project interacts closely with the